8bit-pixies/skflow-tensorflow-vagrant/readme.md

     vagrant ssh
     ```

+Then you can run the examples in `skflow` and also within the Tensorflow tutorial.

 ## FAQ

 **I'm on windows and it complains I don't have `ssh` or `rsync`.
 What do I do?**